Wrongful Death Lawyers in La Mesa

 Losing a loved one is never easy, and we understand that no amount of money can make up for your heartache.
 However, when a death is caused by the careless, reckless, or intentional conduct of another, California law supports your right to seek justice by bringing a wrongful death claim, which can compensate you for many of your emotional and financial losses.
 If you are coping with a family member’s death, please allow yourself to grieve, and let the wrongful death attorneys at Garmo & Garmo, LLP handle your legal claim against the at-fault party.
-While money can never bring a deceased loved one back into your life, a successful wrongful death claim can ensure you receive compensation for the consequences of the devastating loss.
+While money can never bring a deceased loved one back into your life, a successful claim can ensure you receive compensation for the consequences of the devastating loss.

 As experienced wrongful death lawyers, the attorneys at Garmo & Garmo, LLP will handle your claim with compassion, strength, and sensitivity.
 We know you are struggling not only with emotional trauma, but also harsh financial realities.
 For instance, there are likely medical bills and funeral expenses.
 In addition, your family may have lost property, such as a vehicle totaled in a car accident.
-In cases where the loved one was a primary contributor to household income, family members may be left struggling to avoid debt and bankruptcy.
-We are prepared to handle wrongful death claims arising from many different types of accidents, including:
+In cases where the loved one was a primary contributor to the household income, family members may be left struggling with overwhelming debt and trying to avoid bankruptcy.

 · Automobile Accidents

 · Motorcycle Accidents

 · Bicycle Accidents

 · Pedestrian Accidents

 · Dog Bites & Attacks

 · Medical Malpractice & Birth Injuries

 · Slip & Fall Accidents

 · Dangerous or Defective Product Injuries

 California law provides for certain family members and others dependent on the deceased to file a wrongful death claim.
 It is important to consult with an experienced wrongful death lawyer to see if you are eligible.